objeck/objeck-lang/README.md

 ## Latest
 * Adding more ML features and algorithms (for 2023.10.x)
+  * Decision Tree class
+  * Additional dataset operations
-* Soliciting feedback on ways to enhance language expressiveness (for 2023.11.x)
+* Enhance language expressiveness per community feedback (for 2023.11.x)
+  * What are the rough edges?
+  * Missing features?

 ## Features
 * Modern object-oriented and functional